-In the antioxidant formula supplement intervention group, each participant was given 1 Vit C tablet and 2 cans of hawthorn beverage per workday in a 5-shift work cycles (2-day shifts + 2-night shifts + 4-rest days/cycle, total of 40 days).
-The Vit C chew tablet was manufactured by Byhealth Co., Ltd., Zhuhai, China; each tablet contained 130 mg of Vit C. The Boiled Hawthorn Drink was manufactured by Liyuan Food Co., Ltd., Tangshan, China; volume of each can were 250 mL that contained less than 1 mg of Vit C and 139.4 mg of flavonoids (Supplementary Table 1).
-It was requested that the workers chew the Vit C tablet before their shifts and drink the hawthorn beverage during work breaks.
+In the antioxidant formula supplement intervention group, each participant was given one VC tablet with two cans of hawthorn beverage per workday in a 5-shift work cycles (2-day shifts + 2-night shifts + 4-rest days/cycle, total of 40 days).
+The VC Chew Tablet was manufactured by By health Co., Ltd., Zhuhai, China; each tablet contained 130.0 mg of VC.
+The Boiled Hawthorn Drink was manufactured by Liyuan Food Co., Ltd., Tangshan, China; each can had 250 mL, containing less than 1 mg of VC and 139.4 mg of flavonoids (Supplementary Table 1).
+Briefly, the VC tablet was requested to be chewed before the shift, and the hawthorn beverage was requested to be consumed during work breaks.

-In the control group, each participant was given a bottle of slightly salted carbonated water daily during the workdays.
-The slightly salted carbonated water is a common heatstroke prevention drink at the worksite manufactured by Beishuang Drink Water Co., Ltd., Tangshan, China.
-Each bottle had 500 mL and contained 0.5 g of salt.
-Reason for using the slightly salted carbonated water as a control was based on the requirement for on-site heatstroke prevention drinks.
-In addition, loss of salt via sweat among heat-exposed workers (sweat excretion during work was 3.18 L, and the sodium concentration in sweat is 1173.1 mg/L) was also considered.5 The total daily sodium intake of the control group was 5811 mg/d (182 mg from slightly salted carbonated water and 5629 mg from diet), accounting for 89.4% of the maximum intake (6500 mg/d) recommended for heat-exposed workers.24 Total daily sodium intake of control group was also not significantly different from that of the intervention group (5212 mg/d) (p=0.058).
+For the control group, each participant was given a bottle of slightly salted gas water daily during the workdays in the workshop.
+The slightly salted gas water, as a common heatstroke prevention drink at the worksite, was manufactured by Beishuang Drink Water Co., Ltd., Tangshan, China; each bottle had 500 mL and contained 0.5 g of salt.
+The reason to use slightly salted gas water as a control was based on the requirement for heatstroke prevention drinks on site.
+In addition, the sweat loss of salt among heat-exposed workers (sweat excretion during work is 3.18 L, and the sodium concentration in sweat is 1173.1 mg/L) was also considered.
+The daily total calculated sodium intake of the control group was 5811 mg/d (183 mg in slightly salted gas water and 5629 mg in the diet), accounted for 89.4% of the maximum recommended intake (6500 mg/d) for heat-exposed workers, and was not significantly different from that of the intervention group (5629 mg/d) (p=0.058).